jensdanb/ctp_dashboard/README.md

 In addition to the improvement in information flow, the independent Capability curve can be cost analysed.
 It is made up of components (safety stock, surplus capacity, ...) that have yearly costs which can be calculated.
 With good sales forecasting data, the expected number of orders that are outside (too large on too short notice) a given capability curve can also be calculated.
 Thus one can analyze cost reductions, like reducing capacity, against the expected associated costs to lost or delayed sales, to inform decisions on whether capability components should be increased, reduced or maintainted.

 A simple linear CTP can be seen in the image below.
-In this case there capacity is already committed to the two replenishments (blue), so it is the same as ATP until the 15th day:
+In this case there is no uncommitted capacity is until the 15th day, it is already busy with the planned production deliveries (blue bars), and therefore CTP=ATP for most of the period:
 ![Screenshot_20230329_222921](https://user-images.githubusercontent.com/56897399/228661921-e2788c67-3889-4486-b8f3-6964bc7cb5f8.png)

 However, if we look at a longer period, for example 33 days instead of 20, we start to see the difference:
 ![Screenshot_20230329_222921](https://user-images.githubusercontent.com/56897399/228662592-36bc6ad3-a15f-4f93-9c4c-693a989c5328.png)
-With sales order confirmations restricted to CTP instead of ATP, sales department can confirm future deliveries to customers without having to invent false replenishments or ask production department for premature schedules.
+Using CTP instead of ATP gives sales department the ability to give "common sense" order confirmations for dates outside the current plan period.
+Especially useful for large orders that may be placed half a year in advance.
+Working in an ATP environment, we had to discuss with production every time, make up fake production plans and edit them later, just to get those orders into the system.

 # Code implementation
 If the only goal was to demonstrate CTP, I should probably have downloaded an Open Source ERP system, such as Odoo, but I also have a goal of learning SQL and improving my Python skills, so decided to build from scratch.
 An SQL database is made to model a 1-1 supply chain for a product.
 A product can have multiple stockpoints, representing the different stages between raw material and delivered end product, for example "raw material","finished goods" and "customer's inventory".
 Routes are defined between stockpoints, and transfers are handled in two steps: A MoveRequest, and then one or more MoveOrders that fulfill the request.
 'Move' is used instead of 'Sales' because the system handles internal and external transfers the same way, and instead of 'Transaction' or 'Transfer' to make clear that it handles physical movement, not payments etc.